remboinc/Publishing_a_comic/README.md

 - Get the `client_id` of the created application.
 Click on the “Edit” button for the new application, you will see its `client_id` in the address bar.
 - Follow the instructions on the [developer page](https://vk.com/dev/implicit_flow_user) to get accsess token.
 - - Since you are using a `standalone` application, you should use Implicit Flow to get the user key
-- - Remove the redirect_uri parameter from the key request
+- - Remove the ` redirect_url ` parameter from the key request
 - - Specify the scope parameter separated by commas, like this: ` scope=photos,groups,wall `
 ## Run
 To run the script, enter the command: